sandeepyadav10011995/LLD/TODO APP/MongoDB.md

 ## Intro -:
 ### MongoDB is a document database.
 It stores data in a type of JSON format called BSON.
+The MongoDB Query API is the way you will interact with your data.
 A record in MongoDB is a document, which is a data structure composed of key value pairs similar to the structure of JSON objects.
 Records in a MongoDB database are called documents, and the field values may include numbers, strings, booleans, arrays, or even nested documents.

 #### The MongoDB Query API can be used two ways:
       CRUD Operations